Apache is the most widely used HTTP server on the internet and DreamHost uses it as the default HTTP server for all hosting products.

 These commands create a symlink for your sites file from /etc/apache2/sites-enabled to its corresponding file in /etc/apache2/sites-available.

 Modules can be enabled or disabled by the following commands:

-[user@server]$ sudo a2enmod [user@server]$ sudo a2dismod
+user@server$ sudo a2enmod <module-name> user@server$ sudo a2dismod <module-name>

 After you enable or disable a site, reload Apache to make the change live by using the following command:

-[user@server]$ service apache2 reload
+user@server$ sudo service apache2 reload